Skip to main content

 PFAS in Drinking Water

-Per- and polyfluoroalkyl substances (PFAS), chemicals produced in the United States since the 1940s, are used for applications ranging from firefighting to stain and waterproofing of consumer products such as carpet, clothing, and food packaging.
-Some PFAS are no longer made due to environmental and human health concerns, but they persist in the environment and may contaminate surface waters and groundwaters near sites where they were made or used.
-Newer PFAS are produced in the U.S., even though little is known about their potential effects on human health and the environment.
+Perfluoroalkyl and polyfluoroalkyl substances (PFAS) are manmade chemicals used for stain resistance and waterproofing consumer products such as carpets, clothing, and food packaging.
+PFAS are also used in firefighting foam and industrial applications.
+PFAS persist in the environment and can contaminate surface waters and groundwater near sites where they were manufactured or used.

 How Can PFAS Affect my Health?

-Most of what is known about PFAS-related health effects comes from studies of humans and animals exposed to perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
-PFOA and PFOS are no longer produced in the U.S. but continue to be detected in human blood.
-Newer PFAS that remain in production have also been detected in human blood.
-Exposure to high levels of PFAS in contaminated drinking water may result in the following health effects:
+Most of what is known about PFAS comes from studies of humans and animals exposed to perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
+PFOA and PFOS are no longer produced in the United States, but they continue to be detected in human blood, along with other PFAS.
+Exposure to PFAS in contaminated drinking water may result in the following health effects:

 • Increased cholesterol levels